-In 2013, the museum opened Q?RIUS, a state-of-the-art, hands-on space featuring 6,000 natural- and human-made objects, onsite experts, and an array
+Discover Q?RIUS, a state-of-the-art, hands-on space featuring 6,000 natural- and human-made objects, onsite experts, and an array

 Walk among hundreds of brilliantly colored, live butterflies in the Butterfly Pavilion, which requires a separate admission.
-For a different kind of entomological experience, check out giant millipedes and furry tarantulas in O. Orkin Insect Zoo.
+For a different kind of entomological experience, check out giant millipedes and furry tarantulas in the O. Orkin Insect Zoo.

 See perfectly preserved male and female giant squids, a jaw-dropping replica of a whale, and the vivid ecosystem of a living coral reef in the Sant Ocean Hall, the museum's largest exhibit.
 Tours are offered weekends at 11 and 2.
 The Ocean Explorer Theater stimulates a dive into the depths of the sea.